COVID-19 - information and guidance for social, community, and residential care settings

-'Service user' is used throughout this guidance as a generic term to denote a service user, resident, inmate or patient associated with any of the settings covered within this document.
-Where guidance is specific to either a prison or care home setting, the term 'resident' is used for those living there.
+'Service user' is used throughout this guidance as a generic term to denote a service user, resident or patient associated with any of the settings covered within this document.
+Where guidance is specific to a care home setting, the term 'resident' is used for those living there.

 Using this guidance

 The guidance supports, but does not replace: